An Archetale of the Assembling Terrania Cycle.

 “Yes, but for how long?
 And what happens when the people are too distracted by poverty, demeaning jobs, lack of education, authoritarian propaganda, and shiny gadgetry to go on resisting?”

 The words carried the tone of truth.
 How old, for instance, was patriarchy?
 Eight thousand years?
 Ten thousand?
-And still a scourage for millions.
+And still a global scourge.
 What about greed?
 Warfare?
 Probably as old as the first settlements of farmers and clerks discriminating between food and weed, settled and nomadic, ours and theirs.
+That wealth trickled down from rich to poor could be the oldest lie in history.

 “But surely we’ve been evolving all this time as well?”

 “Evolving?
-Sixty-two individuals own half the wealth of your deteriorating world.
+Sixty individuals own half the wealth of your deteriorating world.
 Soon, fewer than that.
 What kind of evolution do you mean?”

 “Isn’t there some way we can solve this and stick around?”
 He could not help asking.